mariberg/aws-bootcamp-cruddur-2023/journal/week5.md

 ## Implementing (pattern E) updating a message group using DynamoDB Streams

 The DynamoDB stream is used to update the message group when a new message is created.
-Message groups have last_reply_at as a sort key, so this obviously needs to be updated every time a new message is created to a message group.
+Message groups have last_message_at as a sort key, so this obviously needs to be updated every time a new message is created to a message group.
 Now was the time to move from using a local DynamoDB table to production.
 A database was created in production by using the command for schema-load script: ``./bin/ddb/schema-load prod``.
 The database was now in the AWS console and the DynamoDB stream could be manually turned on in the console.
 The stream uses a Gateway endpoint, which provides access to DynamoDB among a few other services.
 There is no additional cost to this type of VPC endpoint.
 This endpoint was also created in the AWS console and it was linked to the existing VPC and route table.

 Next step was to manually create a new Python Lambda function called cruddur-messaging-stream.
 As stream captures all events, the Lambda code will select that it wants to take action only on events starting with 'MSG' (messages instead of message groups).
-The function then does a database query, which returns two message groups that have this message and it will then delete the sort keys and insert them with updated values (the created_at of the last message as the last_reply_at).
+The function then does a database query, which returns two message groups that have this message and it will then delete the sort keys and insert them with updated values (the created_at of the last message as the last_message_at).
 As it's not possible to update the sk, you have to delete it and recreate it.
 The more correct way would be to wrap this in a transaction, but this is difficult to implement.

 However, for the query to work so that the two message groups can be returned, a secondary index is needed.
 This is because the partition key of the message group is user_uuid, which means we are not able to make a query based on message_group_uuid unless making a scan, which would not be cost-effective.
 The global secondary index was added to the schema: